 For those with more, ahem, flexible budgets, one of our favorite finds on the site is this almost-invisible, incredibly modern acrylic crib from Nursery Works.
 Sure, it'll set you back a cool $2900, but it's basically a piece of art, right?

 Sweet, stylish and affordable—that's the bottom line when it comes to Target's huge selection of nursery and baby finds.
-We're especially fond of their in-house brand Cloud Island, which seems to be designed specifically with modern parents in mind.
-Contemporary prints, adorable animals and even wallpaper combine for a full nursery look that will inspire sweet dreams and peaceful, playful days.
+We're especially fond of their in-house brand Cloud Islandn, which seems to be designed specifically with modern parents in mind.
+Contemporary prints, adorable animals, and inviting wallpaper options combine for a full nursery look that will inspire sweet dreams and peaceful, playful days.

-Target has a convenient new feature where you can order through their app and pick up at their store at a special Drive-Up location—with someone to bring your items right to your car!
-Unfortunately, they do not offer white-glove service for larger items like furniture.
+Target has a convenient feature where you can order through their app and pick up at their store at a special Drive-Up location—with someone to bring your items right to your car.
+Just note that you will have to assemble larger furniture items yourself.

-Etsy can be an endless (and enjoyable!) spiral of searching for cute nursery decor, so it can be hard to know where to look for the really good stuff.
-But to help you out, we've singled out a few of our favorite sellers below.
+Etsy can be an endless (and enjoyable) spiral of searching for cute nursery decor, especially one-of-a-kind pieces that you can't find anywhere else.
+There's a plethora of options and you can find a customized piece of just about anything on there—so to help you out, we've singled out a few of our favorite sellers below.

 - Adorable teepees from Little Wanderer